sozercan/aikit/website/docs/create-images.md

 #### `runtime`

 The `runtime` build argument adds the applicable runtimes to the image.
 By default, aikit will automatically choose the most optimized CPU runtime.

 You can use `cuda` to include NVIDIA CUDA runtime libraries.
 For example:

 `--build-arg="runtime=cuda"`.

+or `applesilicon` to include Apple Silicon runtime libraries.
+For example:

+`--build-arg="runtime=applesilicon"`.

 ### Multi-Platform Support